michalszc/michalszc/README.md

 ## Hi!
 Great to see you here! <img src="wave.gif" width="30px">

- I'm Michał Szczygieł and  I'm studying Computer Science and Intelligent Systems at AGH University of Science and Technology in Cracow, Poland 🎓
+ I'm Michał Szczygieł and that's beginning of my IT career adventure. 😄

  ## 🗨️ About me 💬